 Rainbow Rocker.
 It’s hard for me to imagine not having this in our house.
 The kids use it to rock, climb, get comfy reading, roll cars and balls in it, jump from it, turn it on its side and give puppet shows, color match…the opportunities for play are endless!

 Indoor Climber.
-Tis the season for it to be way to cold for lots of us to go outside!
+Tis the season for it to be way too cold for lots of us to go outside!
 Kids have energy to burn in all weather, though!

-Just like a child’s interests, a childrens skill levels will vary.
+Just like a child’s interests, children’s skill levels will vary.
 Children progress in different areas at different paces.
 Only purchase items with their development and interests in mind.